Albert Sambi Lokonga: International career

 Having previously played for Belgium at Belgium U17, Belgium U19 and Belgium U21 levels, Sambi Lokonga was called up to the senior Belgium squad in March 2021.
 He made his debut on 2 September 2021 in a World Cup qualifier against Estonia, a 5–2 away victory.
 He was introduced as a substitute for Eden Hazard in the 74th minute.

-Media

-Sambi Lokonga was involved in the Amazon Original sports docuseries All or Nothing: Arsenal, which documented the club by spending time with the coaching staff and players behind the scenes both on and off the field throughout their 2021–22 season.

 Personal life

-Sambi Lokonga was born in Belgium and is of Congolese descent, and his brother Paul-José M'Poku is also a professional footballer.
-He grew up in Verviers.
+Sambi Lokonga was born in Verviers, Belgium and is of Congolese descent; his brother Paul-José M'Poku is also a professional footballer.
+He can speak several languages at different levels of fluency, these include English, French, Spanish, Dutch and Ngala.